If you regularly overheat at night, wake up sweaty, or feel too warm in bed even when the room is not hot, you are not imagining it.

-One overlooked factor is moisture.
-Once sweat builds and cannot evaporate, the body struggles to cool itself.
-This is why many products feel cool at first but become uncomfortable later in the night.
-Initial coolness does not matter if heat and moisture have nowhere to go.
+This is why many “cooling” products feel cool at first but uncomfortable later.
+Surface coolness does not matter if heat and moisture have nowhere to go.

-You do not need to change everything.
-You need to address the main source of trapped heat.
+To sleep cooler, you need to address the main source of trapped heat.

 Products that help if you hate being too warm at night